Trump imposes 25% tariff on imports of some advanced computing chips

 In April, the Trump administration announced probes into imports of pharmaceuticals and semiconductors as part of a bid to impose tariffs on them, arguing that extensive reliance on their foreign production poses a national security threat.

-While U.S. companies like Nvidia, AMD and Intel design many of the most widely used chips, most are made overseas, many by Taiwan Semiconductor Manufacturing Co.
+While US companies like Nvidia, AMD and Intel design many of the most widely used chips, most are made overseas, many by Taiwan Semiconductor Manufacturing.
 TSMC did not immediately respond to a request for comment.

-The tariff will be narrowly focused and will not apply to chips imported for U.S. data centers - a huge consumer of AI chips - startups, non-data center consumer applications, non-data center civil industrial applications and U.S. public sector applications.
+The tariff will be narrowly focused and will not apply to chips imported for US data centres - a huge consumer of AI chips - startups, non-data centre consumer applications, non-data centre civil industrial applications and US public sector applications.

-Trump, in the near future, may also impose broader tariffs on imports of semiconductors and their derivative products to incentivize domestic manufacturing, according to the fact sheet.
+Trump, in the near future, may also impose broader tariffs on imports of semiconductors and their derivative products to incentivise domestic manufacturing, according to the fact sheet.